 The Fear of Negative Evaluation (FNE) instrument measures discomfort and distress in interpersonal interactions.
-Specifically, this instrument is used to measure apprehension in subjects when negatively evaluated.
+Specifically, it assesses how individuals feel when they perceive negative judgment or evaluation from others.
+This instrument specifically measures apprehension in subjects when they are negatively evaluated.

-The Fear of Negative Evaluation (FNE) test includes 30 items with a true-false response format.
-The test takes approximately 10 minutes to complete and is mainly given to adults.
-There exists a brief version of the Fear of Negative Evaluation consisting of 12 items with a 5-point Likert response.
+Basically the Fear of Negative Evaluation (FNE) test includes 30 items with a true-false response format.
+In addition, it assesses an individual’s discomfort in social situations.
+Moreover, the test aims to measure the tendency to fear negative judgment from others.
+Additionally, the test takes approximately 10 minutes to complete and is mainly given to adults.
+Furthermore, there exists a brief version of the Fear of Negative Evaluation, consisting of 12 items with a 5-point Likert response.

 Authors